2019 Lyon bombing

 The 2019 Lyon bombing took place on 24 May 2019 in Lyon, France.
 The bomb exploded near a bakery on a busy street and the blast wounded 14 people.
 Eleven victims were sent to hospitals.
 The youngest victim was an eight-year-old girl who suffered light injuries.
 Police authorities closed the nearby Victor Hugo and Bellecour metro stations.

 Investigation

 Authorities opened an inquiry to investigate the incident as a terrorist attack.
 According to experts, the explosive used for the bomb was of a type which has been used in jihadist attacks in France such as the November 2015 Paris attacks.

-Suspect
+Perpetrator

-A suspect was arrested three days later at a bus stop in Lyon and he admitted to investigators that he carried out the bombing.
-On 20 May 2019, The New York Times reported that the suspect, named Mohamed M., told investigators he had pledged allegiance to the Islamic State.
-According to interior minister Christophe Castaner, the suspect was previously unknown to security services.
+The perpetrator was arrested three days later at a bus stop in Lyon and he admitted to investigators that he carried out the bombing.
+On 20 May 2019, The New York Times reported that the bomber, named Mohamed Medjdoub, told investigators he had pledged allegiance to the Islamic State.
+According to interior minister Christophe Castaner, Medjdoub was previously unknown to security services.
 He was charged with attempted murder and multiple terrorist crimes.
+In April 2025, Medjdoub was sentenced to life in prison for the bombing.